Born 1943 in Warsaw, visual artist working in photography and video art, art theoretician.

 In 1968 Krzysztof Wodiczko graduated from the Academy of Fine Arts (ASP) in the Industrial Design Department, Warsaw.
 Today he is considered among the internationally most acclaimed Polish artists.
 Having emigrated twice, from Poland to Canada and then from Canada to the United States, he divides his time between New York, where he lives and Cambridge, Massachusetts, where he is a Professor of Visual Arts, a head of Interrogative Design Group, and a director of the Center for Advanced Visual Studies at the Massachusetts Institute of Technology.

-His Homeless Vehicles, upgraded models of a supermarket cart large enough to provide shelter, designed with elements resembling missile parts or spacecraft, are among of his most recognisable objects.
+His Homeless Vehicles (1988–1989) – upgraded models of a supermarket cart large enough to provide shelter – designed with elements resembling missile parts or spacecraft, are among of his most recognisable objects.
+At the time New York City counted close to 100 000 homeless people.
 For Wodiczko, the city's approach to the problem of homelessness made its victims exiles in their own city.
 The artist provides these exiled communities with tools for survival and for communication, encouraging them to make their voices heard and demand their rights.
+The Poliscar was also meant to aid the homeless.
+It helped to develop a communication network among them and warned of any possible dangers.

-In 1998 Krzysztof Wodiczko received the 4th Hiroshima Art Prize "for his contribution as an artist to the world peace" and in 2004 the Kepes Award, at MIT.
-In 2005 he received an annual award from the College Art Association for the "distinguished body of artistic work".
-In 2009 he was a guest at the 53rd Venice Biennale, filling the Polish Pavilion with his Guests project.
+In 2009 Wodiczko was a guest at the 53rd Venice Biennale, filling the Polish Pavilion with his Guests project.
 Viewers watch scenes taking place seemingly outside, behind an illusion of windows, their projection on the pavilion's windowless walls.
 The individual projections, the images of windows projected onto the pavilion's architecture, open its interior to virtual, but at the same time real, scenes showing immigrants washing windows, taking a rest, talking, waiting for work, exchanging remarks about their tough existential situation, unemployment, problems getting their stay legalised.
 The slight blurriness of the images reduces the legibility of the scenes taking place behind milky glass.
 Wodiczko plays with the visibility of immigrants, people who are 'within arm's reach' and, at the same time, 'on the other side', referring us to their ambivalent status, their social invisibility.
 Both sides experience an inability to overcome the gap separating them.
 The Biennale visitors are 'guests' here too, of which they are reminded by the images of immigrants trying, from time to time, to peek inside.

 Krzysztof Wodiczko's War Veteran Projection is an audiovisual project carried out in various places around Warsaw using a demilitarised Honker Skorpion 3.
 The contraption projects statements issued by Polish war veterans from Iraq and Afghanistan which express the difficulties they face in returning to civilian life.
 The weapons platform at the back of the military vehicle, which was specially commissioned for the Polish armed forces in Iraq and Afghanistan, has been replaced with a specially designed 'projection platform' fitted with audiovisual equipment that emits voice sounds and textual images.